Judge denies request for judicial review against Aspire treatment facility

 Late last year, a local judge denied that request.

-Madison Circuit Court Division 6 Judge Mark Dudley'svdenial stated that the BZA exercised its discretion and there was substantial evidence supporting the decision to grant a special exception.
+Madison Circuit Court Division 6 Judge Mark Dudley’s denial stated that the BZA exercised its discretion and there was substantial evidence supporting the decision to grant a special exception.

 Opponents of the project contended conditions on operating the facility should have been imposed on approval of a special exception.